Evan Seinfeld: Acting

 Seinfeld portrayed Jaz Hoyt in the HBO prison drama Oz for a total of 40 episodes, spanning the majority of the series' six-year run.
 His character was the leader of the prison's biker gang and an ally of the Aryan Brotherhood, a white supremacist gang.
 He showed his full frontal nudity in some scenes of the series.
 In certain episodes of season 6, the Star of David tattoo on Seinfeld's stomach can be clearly seen.

-Seinfeld, who was married to pornographic actress star Tera Patrick, has performed with her in seven films under the stage name "Spyder Jonez", including Reign of Tera, Teradise Island (which he also directed), Tera, Tera, Tera, and Desperate.
-In the final scene of Reign of Tera, he performs as the sole male in an orgy featuring ten Asian porn stars.
-He also performs in duo scenes with women other than Tera Patrick.
-Seinfeld continues to work in adult entertainment as Spyder Jonez, most notably through his production company, Iron Cross Entertainment and Teravison, the production company he co-owns with Tera Patrick, as well as his own "Rockstar Pornstar" website.
+Seinfeld, who was married to pornographic actress star Tera Patrick, has performed with her in seven films under the stage name Spyder Jonez, including Reign of Tera, Teradise Island (which he also directed), Tera, Tera, Tera, and Desperate.
+He also performed in duo scenes with women other than Tera Patrick.
+He owns a production company, Iron Cross Entertainment and Teravison, with Tera Patrick, as well as his own "Rockstar Pornstar" website.

 Seinfeld and Patrick appear in a number of celebrity TV series such as E!
 True Hollywood Story "Rockstar Wives", G4TV's A Day in the Life of Tera Patrick, VH1's Greatest Metal Songs, and WE's Secret Lives of Women.

 Seinfeld appeared in the independent films Angry Dogs, Kiss Me Now, and Wizard of Gore.
 Both he and Patrick appeared in the documentary Fuck.

 Seinfeld has voice acted in several Rockstar Games, voicing a Skin in Manhunt, the Honkers bouncer in Grand Theft Auto IV, and several gangsters in The Warriors, including Hog, Nails, Kevin K, and Fleece.